-RAPID CITY, SD--When it comes to their favorite Christmas and holiday traditions in movies, music and meals, City employees are very diverse and varied in their selections.
+RAPID CITY, SD--When it comes to their favorite Christmas and holiday traditions in movies, music and treats, City employees are very diverse and varied in their selections.

 As with all families, there is quite a diversity when it comes to holiday traditions and favorites.
 The City is pleased to share these survey results along with several sentiments from members of our collective family to yours.
 Enjoy!